uchuugaka/Linex/README.md

 Duplicates current line or selected line

 ### Open New Line Below
 Inserts new blank line below current line.
-This allows you to create a new indented line irrespective oc your current caret postion.
+This allows you to create a new indented line irrespective of your current caret postion.
 ![](/Images/opennewline.gif)

 ### Open New Line Above